 The weekend he sent me packing to #NSNC17, Patrick admitted he couldn’t cure my stain-oholism.
 He washed his chapped hands of my laundry issues and breathed a sigh of relief he wouldn’t witness my public humiliation.

 It wasn’t until I was home, basking in the glory from the weekend conference, that I faced the truth about myself.
 The NSNC released the conference photographs, and there I was smiling into the camera, standing between Pulitzer Prize winner Maureen Dowd and NCNC president Lisa Molinari.
 With a stain on my blouse.

 This incident jolted me into admitting I was powerless over stains, that my laundry had become unmanageable.
 I believed that a power greater than Dawn detergent could restore me to cleanliness, and became entirely ready to turn over my soiled spots for permanent removal.

-After being stain-free for twenty-nine days, I had the courage to go to dinner wearing a white blouse.
-I declared when we got home that I was proud to have made it through the entire evening, even gobbling a chocolate brownie sundae, without a stain.
+After being stain-free for twenty-nine days, I dared to go to dinner wearing a white blouse.
+I declared when we got home that I was proud I made it through the evening – even gobbling a chocolate brownie sundae – without a stain.

 Patrick said, “Check your left wrist.
-I saw you drag it through the mushroom sauce.”
+You dragged it through the mushroom sauce.”